maateen/battery-monitor/README.md

 - [x] Minimizing CPU consumption.
 - [x] Adding Makefile for easy installation and upgradation
 - [x] Re-structuring the project
+-  [x] Support for Ubuntu 14.04, 16.04, 16.10 and 17.04 has been added.

 ### v0.4

-- Reformatting the code in a new style.
+- [x] Reformatting the code in a new style.
-- Optimizing the code in a way so that Battery Monitor consumes a little resource of your PC.
+- [x] Optimizing the code in a way so that Battery Monitor consumes a little resource of your PC.

 ### v0.3

-- Fixing [issue #7](https://github.com/maateen/battery-monitor/issues/7), decreasing CPU consuming from 40% to below 0.7%
+- [x] Fixing [issue #7](https://github.com/maateen/battery-monitor/issues/7), decreasing CPU consuming from 40% to below 0.7%
-- Fixing [issue #4](https://github.com/maateen/battery-monitor/issues/4), Adding warning at 30% battery life (temporary solution, will be replaced by a GUI in near future)
+- [x] Fixing [issue #4](https://github.com/maateen/battery-monitor/issues/4), Adding warning at 30% battery life (temporary solution, will be replaced by a GUI in near future)
-- Fixing [issue #6](https://github.com/maateen/battery-monitor/issues/6), Adding an entry in dash.
+- [x] Fixing [issue #6](https://github.com/maateen/battery-monitor/issues/6), Adding an entry in dash.

 ### v0.2.1

-- Adding trusty support.
+- [x] Adding trusty support.

 ### v0.2

-- Adding **Critically Low Battery** warning when battery is below 10%.
+- [x] Adding **Critically Low Battery** warning when battery is below 10%.
-- Adding `ctrl+C` pressing support to stop the `battery-monitor` command on terminal.
+- [x] Adding `ctrl+C` pressing support to stop the `battery-monitor` command on terminal.

 ### v0.1